redis/lettuce/README.md

 Supported Versions
 ------------------

-- 3.x - Support for Spring 6 and Spring Batch 5 (**not release yet**)
+- master - Support for Spring 6 and Spring Batch 5
-- master (2.1.x) - Enhance and maintenance for Spring 5 and Spring Batch 4 (**not release yet**)
+- 2.1.x - Enhance and maintenance for Spring 5 and Spring Batch 4
-- 2.0.x - Support for Java 8, Spring 5, and Junit 5 plus other java 8 requirements
 - 1.3.x - Continued support for Java 6 and 7

 Essentials